NEONScience/NEON-Data-Skills/tutorials/R/eddy-covariance/diel-cycle-flux/flux-diel-cycle.md

 This data tutorial provides an overview of exploring NEON carbon flux data, using the `neonUtilities` R package.
 If you are just starting to work with NEON data it is recommended that you also checkout the more general tutorials, such as the
-<a href="https://www.neonscience.org/neonDataStackR" target="_blank">neonUtilities tutorial</a>
+<a href="https://www.neonscience.org/resources/learning-hub/tutorials/download-explore-neon-data" target="_blank">Download and Explore NEON Data</a> tutorial
-or the <a href="https://www.neonscience.org/resources/learning-hub/tutorials/eddy-data-intro" target="_blank">Introduction to working with NEON eddy flux data</a> for a more flux centric introductory tutorial.
-This tutorial builds off the data exploration techniques described in the aforementioned tutorials, and will explore carbon dynamics at two forested ecosystem sites with very different land management practices in NEON's Domain 5 - Great Lakes, <a href="https://www.neonscience.org/field-sites/stei" target="_blank">STEI</a> and <a href="https://www.neonscience.org/field-sites/tree" target="_blank">TREE</a>.
-The STEI and TREE sites are only located approximately 1 mile from each, so the observed differences in fluxes can be attributed to land management practices associated with the forests.
+or the <a href="https://www.neonscience.org/resources/learning-hub/tutorials/eddy-data-intro" target="_blank">Introduction to working with NEON eddy flux data</a>.
+This tutorial builds off the data exploration techniques described in the aforementioned tutorials, and will explore carbon dynamics at two forested ecosystem sites in NEON's Domain 5 - Great Lakes, <a href="https://www.neonscience.org/field-sites/stei" target="_blank">STEI</a> and <a href="https://www.neonscience.org/field-sites/tree" target="_blank">TREE</a>.
+The STEI and TREE sites are only located approximately 1 mile from each other, but experience very different land management practices.

-This tutorial assumes general familiarity with eddy-covariance data, and will briefly touch discuss both turbulent (`turb`) and storage (`stor`) fluxes in relation to the net surface atmosphere exchange (`nsae`).
-The `nsae` for CO<sub>2</sub> fluxes often referred to as Net Ecosystem Exchange (NEE).
+This tutorial assumes general familiarity with eddy-covariance data, and will briefly discuss both turbulent (`turb`) and storage (`stor`) fluxes in relation to the net surface atmosphere exchange (`nsae`).
+The `nsae` for CO<sub>2</sub> fluxes is often referred to as Net Ecosystem Exchange (NEE).

-## 1. Setup
+## 1. Set up environment and download data

 Start by installing and loading packages and setting options.
-The function below will evaluate if the required packages (`packReq`) already exist in you R library, and will install and load these packages.
-The `rhdf5` package  is hosted on Bioconductor requiring a BiocManager to be installed to allow `rhdf5` to be pulled from the Bioconductor repository:
+The `rhdf5` package is hosted on Bioconductor, requiring `BiocManager` to be installed to allow `rhdf5` to be pulled from the Bioconductor repository.
+You can skip the installation step if these packages are already installed on your machine, although checking for updates is always wise.

-    #Required R packages
-    packReq <- c("BiocManager", "rhdf5", 'neonUtilities', 'ggplot2','tidyverse', "lubridate")

-    #Install and load all required packages
-    lapply(packReq, function(x) {
-      if(require(x, character.only = TRUE) == FALSE) {
-        install.packages(x)
-        library(x, character.only = TRUE)
-      }})

-    options(stringsAsFactors=F)
+    ##

+    ## install.packages('BiocManager')

+    ## BiocManager::install('rhdf5')

+    ## install.packages('neonUtilities')

+    ## install.packages('ggplot2')

+    ## install.packages('dplyr')

+    install.packages('tidyr')

+    ## library(neonUtilities)

+    ## library(rhdf5)

+    ## library(ggplot2)

+    ## library(dplyr)

+    ## library(tidyr)

+    ##

 Now that all the required packages are loaded, let's define all the necessary function arguments to download and stack our flux data using the `neonUtilities` package's `zipsByProduct()` and `stackEddy()` functions.
 I will define the input arguments as variables to make it easy to modify if I want to explore additional sites or months of data.
 For this analysis, we will focus on the 2022 growing season at STEI and TREE.
 Please be aware that the data download size is ~ 1 GB.
 The code can be modified to shorten or extend this window, but to get a good look at the carbon dynamics at the site it was important to capture most of the growing season.

 Inputs to the `zipsByProduct()` function:

 * `dpID`: DP4.00200.001, the bundled eddy covariance product
-* `package`: basic (the expanded package has additional quality metrics and advanced footprint matrices that are not relevant to this tutoiral)
+* `package`: basic (the expanded package has additional quality metrics and advanced footprint matrices that are not relevant to this tutorial)
 * `site`: STEI and TREE
 * `startate`: 2022-04
 * `enddate`: 2022-09
-* `savepath`: modify this to something logical on your machine or use the R `tempdir()`
+* `savepath`: modify if desired; code below sets to the working directory
 * `check.size`: TRUE if you want to see file size before downloading, otherwise FALSE
+* `token`: NEON API token.
+Required for data downloads.
+Tokens can be generated in NEON data portal user accounts - log in to your account or create one, and go to the API Tokens section.
+For best practices in storing and using tokens, follow the instructions <a href="https://www.neonscience.org/resources/learning-hub/tutorials/api-token-setup" target="_blank">here</a>.

 The download may take a while, especially if you're on a slow network.
 For faster downloads, consider using an <a href="https://www.neonscience.org/resources/learning-hub/tutorials/neon-api-tokens-tutorial" target="_blank">API token</a>.

-    #Target dates
+    token <- Sys.getenv("NEON_TOKEN")

     startDate <- "2022-04"

     endDate <- "2022-09"

-    #Site
     site <- c("STEI", "TREE")

-    #File directory
-    dirFile <- c(tempdir(),"/home/ddurden/eddy/tmp/tutorial")[2]
+    dirFile <- getwd()

     zipsByProduct(dpID="DP4.00200.001", package="basic",
                   site=site,
+                  startdate=startDate,
-                  startdate=startDate, enddate=endDate,
+                  enddate=endDate,
                   savepath=dirFile,
-                  check.size=FALSE)
+                  check.size=FALSE,
+                  token=token)

 ## 2. Stacking Level 4 Flux Data

 There are five levels of data contained in the eddy flux bundle.
 For full details, refer to the <a href="https://data.neonscience.org/documents/10179/2403599/NEON.DOC.004571vC/4c72353a-35fb-1136-ef9f-cbdc514711ad" target="_blank">NEON algorithm document</a>.

 In this tutorial we will only be focusing on Level 4 (`dp04`) flux data products; however, additional data products from Level 0' (`dp0p`) calibrated raw data to Level 3 (`dp03`) spatially interpolated vertical profiles used to derive the storage flux are available in the EC bundled HDF5 files.
-Information can be found on the <a href="https://data.neonscience.org/data-products/DP4.00200.001" target="_blank">NEON algorithm document</a> webpage.
-The <a href="https://www.neonscience.org/resources/learning-hub/tutorials/eddy-data-intro" target="_blank">Introduction to working with NEON eddy flux data</a> tutorial dives into additional detail regarding the other data product levels, but this tutoiral will focus exclusively on flux data.
+Information can be found on the <a href="<a href="https://data.neonscience.org/data-products/DP4.00200.001" target="_blank">NEON algorithm document</a>" target="_blank">NEON Bundled data product - eddy covariance</a> webpage.
+The  <a href="https://www.neonscience.org/resources/learning-hub/tutorials/eddy-data-intro" target="_blank">Introduction to working with NEON eddy flux data</a> tutorial dives into additional detail regarding the other data product levels, but this tutorial will focus exclusively on flux data.

 To extract the `dp04` data from the HDF5 files and merge them into a single table, we'll use the `stackEddy()` function.
-We provide the function to input arguments, `filepath` and `level`.
+We provide the function two input arguments, `filepath` and `level`.
 The `filepath` will be the file directory (`dirFile`) used for the data download via `zipsByProduct()` combined with the `filestoStack00200` folder created by the function.
 To grab just the flux data products `level = dp04`:

-    flux <- neonUtilities::stackEddy(filepath=paste0(dirFile,"/filesToStack00200"),
+    flux <- stackEddy(filepath=paste0(dirFile,
+                                      "/filesToStack00200"),
                       level="dp04")

 We now have an object called `flux`.
-It's a named list containing four
+It's a named list containing six
-tables: one table for each site's data, and `variables` and `objDesc` tables.
+tables: one table for each site's data, plus four metadata tables:
+`variables` and `objDesc` contain details about the data variables, `issue_log` contains records about changes or errors in the data, and `citation` contains the BibTeX citation for the downloaded data.

 One of the advantages to the HDF5 files is all the metadata and data descriptions can be compiled into file as additional data tables or as attributes.
 The `stackEddy()` function stacks this contextual data in the `variables` and `objDesc` tables to help you interpret the column headers in the data table (though it's not comprehensive currently).

 The terms of interest for our analysis in `dp04` the three flux quantities under `fluxCo2`: